XDEBUG EXTENSION FOR PHP | DOCUMENTATION

 Xdebug provides an interface for debugger clients that interact with running PHP scripts.
 This section explains how to set-up PHP and Xdebug to allow this, and introduces a few clients.

 Xdebug's (remote) debugger allows you to examine data structure, interactively walk through your and debug your code.
-There are two different protocols to communicate with the debugger: the old GDB-like command protocol (GDB) which is implemented in Xdebug 1.3 and 2; and the DBGp protocol which is implemented in Xdebug 2.
+The protocol that is being used is open, and is called DBGp.
+This protocol is implemented in Xdebug 2, and replaces an older GDB-like protocol that is no longer supported.

 Xdebug 2 is bundled with a simple command line client for the DBGp protocol.
 There are a few other client implementations (both free and commercial) as well.
 I am not the author of any of those, so please refer to the original authors for support:

-A simple command line client for the GDB protocol is bundled with Xdebug 1.3.
-A client implementation of the deprecated GDB protocol can also be found in the free editor WeaverSlave.
+A simple command line client for debugging is bundled with Xdebug in the

 Starting The Debugger